Mabel

 2. OBLIGATIONS OF THE PARTIES

-1. Customer, as the data controller, acknowledges and understands that in circumstances and to the extent described i to this DPA making use of the Services requires that Customer Users' Data are processed within the Services.
+1. Customer, as the data controller, acknowledges and understands that in circumstances and to the extent described in Appendix 1 to this DPA making use of the Services requires that Customer Users' Data are processed within the Services.

 2. Customer, as the data controller, confirms that this DPA along with Customer’s use and configuration of the Services and its individual features are the complete and final instructions to Siena for the processing of Customer Data.
 Siena will immediately inform the Customer if in its opinion the Customer’s instructions may infringe Applicable Data Protection Laws; Customer Data was and will be obtained in accordance with Applicable Data Protection Laws and that all required consents (if required) from people whose personal data is processed using the Services were collected and all information duties fulfilled.